sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-12-11T12:23:07.000Z**
+**2023-12-12T04:02:50.000Z**

 \#LoadsheddingUpdate

-Monday, 11 December 2023:

-As a result of improved available generation capacity,  Stage 3 loadshedding will continue to be implemented daily until 16:00 on Thursday.

-Unplanned outages are currently at 12 889MW and planned maintenance at 7 115MW of…
+Tuesday, 12 December 2023: Due to sustained generation capacity improvement and adequate emergency reserves, loadshedding will be reduced to Stage 2 at 07:00 today until 16:00.
+Thereafter, Stage 3 loadshedding will be implemented, as previously communicated…